You ever hear the story about the

 off the sides of the turkey before putting it in the oven to

-Thanksgiving her young daughter asked her why she was
+bake?
+One Thanksgiving her young daughter asks her why

 housewife could say was that this was the way her own mother

-grandmother the very same question and got the very same
+grandmother the very same question and gets the very same

-Finally, the girl went right to the source and queried her
+response.
+Finally, the girl goes right to the source and queries her

 great-grandmother.
 The greater grandmother's answer: